-Why do we need to collect organic waste?
+Why do we need to collect organics and food scraps?

-In the US, over 31 percent of the trash that goes to landfills is compostable.
-This works out to roughly 133 billion pounds of organic waste.
+In the United States, over 31 percent of the trash that goes to landfills is compostable.
+This works out to roughly 133 billion pounds of food scraps and organics.
 When it comes to looking for ways to curb greenhouse gas emissions, diverting food scraps from urban centers to commercial compost facilities is a huge opportunity.
-Doing so yields massive benefits since use of compost to regenerate of our soils and sequester carbon from the atmosphere can reverse the effects of climate change and eliminate the need to use chemical fertilizers, herbicides, pesticides, and animal growth hormones.
+Doing so yields massive benefits since compost is used to regenerate soil and sequester carbon from the atmosphere, reversing the effects of climate change and eliminating the need to use chemical fertilizers, herbicides, pesticides, and animal growth hormones.

-Most organic collection and diversion programs are shaped by the regulatory organic bans and investment in composting infrastructure.
+Most food scrap collection programs are shaped by the regulatory organic/food waste bans and investment in composting infrastructure.
 San Francisco is a progressive city when it comes to mandating recycling and composting initiatives, setting the nation’s first mandatory composting law in 2009.
 This was a bold initiative that meant over 800,000 residents and property managers had to get on board to divert food scraps from the trash to the compost bin.
 This was no small task as the solution had to be crafted in a way that would change social behaviour and change entrenched habits to support the process.
-The SF program was recognized as a huge success and has served as a model for other cities across North America and around the world.
+The San Francisco program was recognized as a huge success and has served as a model for other cities across North America and around the world.
 Not resting on their laurels, the San Francisco (SFE) outreach team continue to tweak the system in an effort to improve resident participation and reduce the levels of contamination.

-In 2014 SFE partnered with EcoSafe to trial our patented MultiRes® system.
+In 2014, SFE partnered with EcoSafe to trial our patented MultiRes® food scraps collection program.

 What we heard from residents, property managers, and haulers